 Knee pads & Gloves & Additional Protection

-Knee pads and gloves are essential pieces of trail kit.
-We also appreciate elbow pads and shin guards while learning too.
-Your safety is our number one priority, but it doesn't hurt to add some extra protection to your arms and legs.
-If you have them, bring them.
+We recommend that everyone wear knee pads and gloves for maximum safety.
+We also appreciate elbow pads and sometimes shin guards while learning.
+Your safety is our number one priority, but we can't prevent every small tumble.
+If you have pads, bring them please.

 Trail Tools & Emergency Gear